MarkNahabedian/PanelCutting.jl/docs/src/box_example.md

 ```@example box1
 let
+    # Use finger joints between each pair of sides:
     sides = [Left(), Back(), Right(), Front()]
     for i in 0:(length(sides) - 1)
         e = Edge(sides[i + 1],
                  sides[1 + (i + 1) % length(sides)])
         my_box.joint_types[e] = FingerJoint()
     end
+    # Use a dado joint for each edge of the bottom:
     for n in neighbors(Bottom())
         edge = Edge(Bottom(), n)
         my_box.joint_types[edge] = DadoJoint(Bottom(), 2u"mm")